-It’s matchday 5 in the UEFA Champions League and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of the action.
+It’s matchday 5 in the football UEFA Champions League and BetVictor Brand Ambassador Michael Owen is here to provide his best bets ahead of the action.

 Manchester City to win btts